anhlt59/aws-monitoring/docs/development.md

 # Local Development Guide

-This guide provides instructions for setting up and running the AWS Monitoring project on your local machine.
+This guide provides instructions for setting up and running the AWS Monitoring project on your local machine using LocalStack for AWS service emulation.

 ## Prerequisites